Here is a list of early career lecturers, postdoctoral researchers and Ph.D. students that would like to give seminars at institutes around the UK.

 My research revolves around spectropolarimetry; understanding how Stokes profiles and subsequent use of inversion techniques can be used to provide insight on the physical conditions in the solar atmosphere.
 My main project involves working with data obtained from the largest solar telescope in Europe, GREGOR, revealing the temporal evolution of the small-scale magnetic field in the solar inter-network photosphere, with particular interest paid to analyzing the linear polarization signals.

-- Ryan French (ryan.french.14 at ucl.ac.uk), UCL Mullard Space Science Laboratory
+- Ryan French (ryan.french.14@ucl.ac.uk), UCL Mullard Space Science Laboratory

 My research interests include the release and transport of energy in solar flares.
 In particular, spectroscopic and spectropolarimetric signatures of magnetic reconnection dynamics.

-- Dr Marie Gorman (maire.gorman at bristol.ac.uk), University of Bristol
+- Dr Marie Gorman (M.N.Gorman@sussex.ac.uk), University of Sussex

 I am interested in diatomic molecules in sunspots for magnetic field diagnostics: my background is in doing quantum chemistry calculations for diatomics in brown dwarf/exoplanet atmospheres.

-- Dr Dmitrii Kolotkov (D.Kolotkov.1 at warwick.ac.uk), University of Warwick
+- Dr Dmitrii Kolotkov (D.Kolotkov.1@warwick.ac.uk), University of Warwick

 My research interests include theory and analysis of MHD waves and oscillations in the solar corona; MHD coronal seismology; nonlinear wave dynamics; theory and analysis of quasi-periodic pulsations in solar and stellar flares; theory of prominence oscillations; physics of solar radio bursts; analysis of non-stationary, nonlinear, and short-lived solar and stellar oscillatory signals with FFT, wavelets, and EMD; Hilbert-Huang Transform analysis; Bayesian analysis; Markov Chain Monte-Carlo method.

-- Dr David Long (david.long at ucl.ac.uk), UCL Mullard Space Science Laboratory
+- Dr David Long (david.long@ucl.ac.uk), UCL Mullard Space Science Laboratory

-My research focusses mainly on the initiation and evolution of global waves in the low solar corona and the evolution of plasma abundances and fractionation in the solar atmosphere associated with solar eruptions.
+My research focuses mainly on the initiation and evolution of global waves in the low solar corona and the evolution of plasma abundances and fractionation in the solar atmosphere associated with solar eruptions.

-- Dr David Stansby (d.stansby at ucl.ac.uk), UCL Mullard Space Science Laboratory
+- Dr David Stansby (d.stansby@ucl.ac.uk), UCL Mullard Space Science Laboratory

 I am interested in making new discoveries through combining remote sensing observations of the Sun and in-situ measurements of the solar wind.
 In particular, I am currently working on understanding how the properties of different types of solar wind are controlled by processes occurring in the photosphere, chromosphere, and corona. https://www.davidstansby.com/